City closes all courts, and non-essential businesses and gov't offices

 The mayor visited Tilden Middle School in Southwest Philadelphia with School District of Philadelphia Superintendent William Hite and Councilman Kenyatta Johnson.
 Tilden is one of 30 locations citywide offering free grab-and-go breakfast and lunch for students while schools are closed due to coronavirus concerns.

-While standing in front of scores of brown paper bags filled with food, Hite said the city and district were evaluating the free food program and going to determine how the process move forward.
+While standing in front of scores of brown paper bags filled with food, Hite said the city and district were evaluating the free food program to determine how the process would move forward.

 “This is the first day” of the free food program, Hite said.
 “And we want to make sure that we’re going to look at how we distribute and how many individuals come in to pick up these meals and then we will adjust accordingly.”